uwmisl/cupyck/README.md

 `cupyck` is a python frontend to [NUPACK](nupack.org) that emphasizes data-parallel execution (running many *independent* NUPACK jobs in parallel).
 At the core of `cupyck` is a CUDA-accelerated implementation of NUPACK's partition function, which provides a significant speedup over the CPU implementation, especially for batch execution.

-In addition to frontends for the `pfunc` and `concentrations` applications, `cupyck`'s interface includes basic support for running jobs on a cluster of remote machines (such as AWS instances).
+There is also basic support for remote execution (such as on a cluster of GPU machines).

+`cupyck` has limitations.
+At the moment, there are only frontends for the `pfunc` and `concentrations` applications from NUPACK (no `pairs`, `mfe`, etc.), and computation of RNA pseudoknots is not supported.

+Due to issues with floating-point data types, you may find that `cupyck` produces slightly different numerical results than NUPACK.
+If this is an issue for your use case, we recommend that you NUPACK instead.

 Table of Contents:
 1. [Installation](#installation)